Palladio Tours

 View Original

-Vicenza is part of the UNESCO World Heritage List known as “The city of Vicenza and the Palladian villas of the Veneto”.
-Mid-way between Padua and Verona, and easily accessible, as a tourist attraction it is often overpowered by the better-known Venice, Verona and Padua.
+Vicenza is part of the UNESCO World Heritage List known as “The city of Vicenza and the Palladian villas of Veneto”.
+Mid-way between Padua and Verona, and easily accessible, as a tourist attraction it is often overlooked by tourists seeking the better-known Venice, Verona and Padua.
 However, we at Palladio Tours consider it a jewel well worth exploring.

 Vicenza is on the main line between Milan and Venice and can be easily reached with the Frecciarossa (Red arrow) fast trains.
 Vicenza, less chaotic than Padua and Verona, has the feeling of a friendly small town, offering exquisite shops and excellent restaurants.
 It is one of the wealthiest cities in Italy, in part due to the myriad of small companies engaged in the jewelry arts and the apparel industry.
 Vicenza is on both Palladio Tours itineraries, affording our clients the opportunity to sample their many wares.